clearpix.gif (43 bytes)

 21.0 Auction Draft

-21.1 The free agent auction draft begins on January 1st and will be held on the league web site using the customized "d-day" auction draft system.
+21.1 The free agent auction will begin on January 1st and will be held on the league web site using the customized "d-day" auction draft system.

-21.3 These 50 players will be broken up into ten lots of five players each using their VORP rankings.
-For example, the players in Lot #1 will include the following rankings: #1, #11, #21, #31 and #41.
+21.3 These 50 players will be broken up into ten lots of five players each using a combination of weighted WAR ranking and the committee's discretion.
+For example, the players in Lot #1 will include the following rankings: #1, #11, #21, #31 and #41, but may be substituted with players from other lots, depending on positional clustering.

 21.4 Each day, from January 3rd through January 12th, the auctions for five new players will expire.
 All auctions expire at 10:00pm ET.

-21.5 The team with the highest current bid when a player's auction expires wins the auction and receives the player at a salary equalling the current bid price.
+21.5 The team with the highest current bid when a player's auction expires wins the auction and receives the player at a salary equaling the current bid price.

 21.6 Teams place bids by entering their maximum bid amounts into the "d-day" system.
 The system then determines the current bid prices according to the maximum bids entered by all bidding teams.
 These maximum bids are kept a secret.
 Only the owner entering the bid knows the maximum amount he has entered.